-- View the plaque entitled "History Taking" with the following questions: - Verbalize the questions you would ask to obtain "History of Present Illness" - Verbalize questions you would ask to obtain "Past Medical History" - View plaque entitled "Secondary Assessment" with the following question: - Verbalize how you would assess the affected body part(s) - View the plaque entitled "Respiratory Assessment: Anterior" with instructions to "tap on anatomical location(s) to listen to lung sounds." - An image of the patient's chest appears with "hot spots" located over each anatomical location of the chest.
-When each "hot spot" is tapped, lung sounds can be heard - View the plaque entitled "Respiratory Assessment: Posterior" with instructions to "tap on anatomical location(s) to listen to lung sounds." - Students can listen to posterior lung sounds by tapping on appropriate hot spots. - View plaque entitled "Verbalize Interventions" and answer the question: - Interpret Patrick's vital signs: Pulse 120, RR 35, BP 148/92, O2 saturation 88%, End tidal CO2:32 - View plaque entitled "Treatment Plan" with the following questions: - O What is your field impression of the patient? - Verbalize your treatment plan per the protocol provided - Re-evaluate and verbalize your current transport decision - Student should then tap on Protocol tab to view the respiratory distress protocol and verbalize the treatment plan. - Tabbed iPad Content changes:
+- View the "History Taking" plaque: - Verbalize the questions you would ask to obtain a "History of Present Illness" - Verbalize the questions you would ask to obtain "Past Medical History" - View "Secondary Assessment" plaque with the following questions: - Verbalize how you would assess the affected body part(s) - View the "Pulmonary Assessment: Anterior" plaque with instructions to "tap on anatomical location(s) to listen to the lung sounds." - An image of an anterior chest appears with "hot spots" located over each anatomical location of the chest.
+Students can tap on anatomical locations to listen to lung sounds. - View the "Pulmonary Assessment: Posterior" plaque with instructions to "tap on anatomical location(s) to listen to lung sounds." - Students can listen to posterior lung sounds by tapping on the "hot spots". - View "Verbalize Interventions" plaque and answer the associated question: - Interpret Patrick's vital signs: Pulse 120, RR 35, BP 148/92, O2 sat 88%, End tidal CO2:32 - View plaque entitled "Treatment Plan" with the following questions: - What is your field impression of the patient? - Verbalize your treatment plan per Protocol provided - Re-evaluate and verbalize your current transport decision. - Tabbed iPad Content changes: